The mechanism of action of the degradation of hazardous substances by Ensynox organic enzymes.

 The organic matter degrades the microorganisms present to the aliphatic chain state and degraded to the hydrolytic single-bonded radical -OH to alpha or beta chain carbon and subsequent cleavage.

 The liberated hydrogen is oxidized to water, and upon the entry of two more water molecules, the carbons are converted to carbon dioxide and the reactions proceed smoothly, forming shorter and shorter chains until they become water-soluble, ceasing to be dangerous in the water.

-Carbon dioxide as one of the end product is cannot be considered as a harmful greenhouse gas, because phytoplankton and photosynthesizing plant-like microorganisms in the freshwater basin ecosystems will use them in their photosynthesizing process while they produce oxygen.
+Carbon dioxide as one of the end products is cannot be considered a harmful greenhouse gas, because the majority part of it used by phytoplankton and photosynthesizing plant-like microorganisms in the freshwater basin ecosystems in their photosynthesizing process while they produce oxygen.
 The other beneficial factor of the enzyme-bioremediation agent (called Brainsynox), calcium-rich powder.
 When the powder formula releases the enzyme and calcium to the aquatic environment on the bottom, the water replenished with calcium.
-Because the calcium has a key role in the photosynthesis process, therefore the usage of the carbon dioxide will be intense.
+Because calcium has a key role in the photosynthesis process, therefore the usage of carbon dioxide will be intense.

 Enzymes cleave their substrate so that they combine with it into a so-called enzyme-substrate complex and then the enzyme and product are formed from this connection.
 The reaction is balanced it continues until the amount of substrate and product is the same (equimolar).